 What is the difference between Sun in Aries and Moon in Aries?

-Sun in Aries means your core identity and life purpose are bold, pioneering, and action-oriented.
-Moon in Aries means your emotional needs revolve around independence, quick action, and freedom from restriction.
-The Sun is who you are fundamentally, while the Moon describes what you need to feel emotionally secure and at home in the world.
+Sun in Aries describes a bold, pioneering core identity.
+Moon in Aries describes emotional needs around independence, quick release, and freedom from restriction.
+The Sun is how you build a life that feels like you; the Moon is what helps you feel emotionally safe.

 How do Aries Suns handle failure and setbacks?